jessepinho/ember-cli-jquery-coverflow/README.md

 ## Usage

 Include the `jquery-coverflow` component in your template as a block.
+Configure it using options from the [jQuery Coverflow docs](http://vanderlee.github.io/coverflow/).
 Inside the block, include one `jquery-coverflow-cover` component for each cover you'd like to insert into the coverflow widget.

 Example: